Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

-|Lily||innocence, purity, and the resurrection (Easter); marriage and fidelity (Calla); innocence and humility (Lily of the Valley)|
+|Lily||innocence and purity; resurrection; marriage and fidelity (Calla); innocence and humility (Lily of the Valley)|

-|Oak Leaf||strength; stability; endurance|
+|Oak leaf||strength; stability; endurance|

-|Olive Tree||peace; reconciliation between God and man|
+|Olive tree||peace; reconciliation between God and man|

-|Palm||life conquering death|
+|Palm||life conquering death; resurrection|

-|Rose||love; beauty; virtue; strong bond (intertwined); youthful death (rosebud)|
+|Rose||love; beauty; virtue; motherhood; strong bond (intertwined); youthful death (rosebud)|

 |Sphinx||courage; honor; power|